Ambulance service team

 Whichever vehicle is sent will have staff on board who can assess and deal with the situation.
 Emergency roles include:

-- senior paramedic
+- experienced paramedic

 - emergency care assistant

 Not everyone needs an ambulance in an emergency.
 Patients also need to get to and from routine hospital appointments.
 Some patients are too elderly or vulnerable to drive or use public transport.
 Patient Transport Service (PTS) ambulances are adapted for frail or disabled passengers and have an assistant on board to help with loading and unloading.
 Some more able-bodied patients travel in PTS cars.
 If you work in patient transport, you could be:

 - an ambulance care assistant/Patient Transport Service (PTS) driver